prometheus42/libreoffice-ical-importer/README.md

 # Building LibreOffice extension

+Before the extension can be packaged, all translations have to be compiled as .mo files to be used by gettext:

+    make compile-translations

 To build a LibreOffice extension use the Makefile that is provided with the project:

     make zip